finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     String code = "code_example"; // String | The code of the reference portfolio.
 Together with the scope this uniquely identifies              the reference portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | Events between this time (inclusive) and the toEffectiveAt are returned.
     String toEffectiveAt = "toEffectiveAt_example"; // String | Events between this time (inclusive) and the fromEffectiveAt are returned.
-    OffsetDateTime asAtTime = new OffsetDateTime(); // OffsetDateTime | The asAt time for which the result is valid. try {
+    OffsetDateTime asAtTime = OffsetDateTime.now(); // OffsetDateTime | The asAt time for which the result is valid. try {
       ResourceListOfConstituentsAdjustmentHeader result = apiInstance.listConstituentsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAtTime);
       System.out.println(result);